We have two regular garden volunteer sessions on Sunday and Monday afternoons from 2 to 4pm - with gardeners' tea at 3 (flyer).

-Over the past few months, we have such regular and talented regular garden volunteers, we don't currently have capacity to welcome large groups from local for 'general work'.
+Over the past few months, we have such regular and talented regular garden volunteers, we don't currently have the capacity to welcome large groups for 'general work'.
 We could, however, welcome very small groups within our existing sessions on Sundays and Mondays, working alongside our regular volunteers.

 Other ways of enjoying the garden

 Our volunteer garden co-ordinators also work so have limited time, outside Sunday and Monday afternoons, to meet people and open up sheds etc. On Friday afternoons until Summer 2019, we hosted an informal group: Little Nightingales.
 Contact us if you have ideas for other groups to meet in the garden and we will see if we can work something out.
 It will be easier when we have the green-roofed veranda in place and when the park pavilion has been re-built.

 Since 2014, lots of people have been involved, quite informally, in turning the dis-used bowling green into a 'community garden for everyone to enjoy'.

 28th Cambridge cubs, with Rotary Cambridge also under a grant from the RHS Greening Grey Britain.

 Friends of Nightingale Park, but we don’t think they are active any longer;